When it comes to beating the summer heat, you need to find the right cooling solution for your home. That’s where we can help.

 An Air purifying fan combines the functionality of a fan and an air purifier.
 Its main purpose is to circulate and filter the air in a room, removing impurities and improving air quality.

-Why not try… the Dyson Pure Cool purifying fan?
-This premium quality Dyson fan uses Air Multiplier technology to circulate a cool breeze around your room, while drawing pollutants into the bladeless fan.
+Why not try… the Dyson TP11 Air Cooling Purifier?
+This premium quality Dyson fan circulates a cool breeze around your room, while drawing pollutants into the bladeless fan.
 It removes up to 99.95% of particles as small as 0.1 micron, like pollen and pet dander, so you can be sure of clean air.

 One of the major benefits about tower fans is their space-saving design.
 They’re tall, slim, and take up hardly any floor space.
 They can be easily be placed against a wall or in a corner, so they’re perfect for small rooms or anywhere with limited space.